tlwilliams895/lchs/src/chapters/loops/project.rst

    .. raw:: html

       <iframe height="450px" width="100%" src="https://repl.it/@launchcode/LCHS-Nested-Loop-Example?lite=true" scrolling="no" frameborder="yes" allowtransparency="true"></iframe>

+   What happens if you add a third loop inside the second?

 Use a nested loop to draw three sprites in a row.
 The *outer* loop controls the number and position of the sprites.
 The *inner* loop draws each sprite.